marta1994/efficient_bpe_explanation/README.md

 ![Example: updating the second neighboring pairs][updating_neighbors_2_example]

-### Time Complexity Analysis of the Optimized BPE Tokenizer
+## Time Complexity Analysis of the Optimized BPE Tokenizer Training

 Let's break down the time complexity of the optimized BPE tokenizer algorithm, considering the key operations and data structures involved: